Counselling for Eating Disorders in Reading, Berkshire

 All of these factors can contribute to an individual’s vulnerability to developing an eating disorder, but do not in any way mean that everyone who has been exposed to the same or similar set of circumstances will necessarily develop an unhealthy relationship with food.
 For more details about help for specific eating disorders please follow the links here: Bulimia Nervosa, Binge Eating Disorder.

-How can hypnosis & hypnotherapy help you overcome an Eating Disorder?
+How can Counselling help you overcome an Eating Disorder?

 My specialist training in Eating Disorders together with the various therapeutic techniques that I use, will allow you to finally understand the real cause behind your need to eat for emotional reasons, better known as comfort eating, or your need to restrict and control your intake of food; you’ll progressively begin to identify the different triggers and patterns in your life that continue to contribute and maintain your symptoms, as well as your preoccupation with food, eating and body shape.

-Here are some of the ways you can benefit from Hypnotherapy treatment for eating disorders:
+Here are some of the ways you can benefit for eating disorders Counselling:

 - Discover the psychological origins of your behaviours

 - Explore the emotional aspects of your urge to overeat or restrict your food

 - Learn new coping skills that allow you to satisfy your emotional needs without turning to food